expectedparrot/edsl/docs/scenarios.rst

 Constructing a Scenario
 -----------------------

-To use scenarios, we start by creating a question that takes a parameter in double braces:
+To use a scenario, we start by creating a question that takes a parameter in double braces:

 .. code-block:: python